lowandrew/BioTools/README.md

 the result file.
 Each item in the list has the following attributes: query, reference, distance, pvalue, and matching_hash.
 Distance and pvalue are floats, all others are returned as strings.
 For example, to get the distance between the query and reference in a result_list for the result at index 2, use result_list[2].distance

+##### fasta

+Operations on fasta files.

+`fasta.clean_names(in_fasta, out_fasta='NA', method='split', delimiter='NA', truncate_value=10)`

+Cleans up titles on fasta files in case they're too long, making programs not like them.
+Only mandatory argument is in_fasta.
+On default settings, will split titles on whitespace, modifying the input file.
+Can specify output file using out_fasta.
+Can be changed to other delimiters by changing the delimiter argument.
+Other option is to truncate to a number of characters, default 10.
+To switch to this, use the argument method='truncate'.
+Any other parameter for the method argument will result in a ValueError.